How to Obtain a Declaration of Parentage in Ontario: A Comprehensive Guide

 Who is Presumed to be a Child’s Parent?

 In Ontario, the Children’s Law Reform Act outlines specific conditions under which a person is presumed to be a child’s parent.
-This presumption is crucial for establishing legal parentage and ensuring that the child’s birth registration accurately reflects their parent-child relationship.
+Under the CLRA, a person is presumed to be a child’s parent if:

 A person is presumed to be a child’s parent if they are married to the child’s birth parent at the time of the child’s birth.
 This presumption also applies if the person marries the birth parent after the child’s birth and has lived with the child as their own.
 Additionally, a person who has acknowledged in writing that they are the child’s parent, or who has signed the child’s birth registration form, is also presumed to be the child’s parent.
 These presumptions help streamline the process of establishing legal parentage, ensuring that the child’s birth certificate and other official documents reflect their true parentage.